What kind of paper is this?

 • Anti-aliasing: A radially dependent angular frequency cutoff ($J_{\max}$) is applied to prevent aliasing near the origin.

 Normalization: Uses Equivariant Batch Norm.
-Non-scalar fields are normalized by the average of their norms rather than the values themselves.
+Non-scalar fields are normalized by the average of their norms.

-Downsampling: Standard strided convolution performs poorly.
-Must use low-pass filtering (Gaussian blur) before downsampling to maintain equivariance.
+Downsampling: Standard strided convolution breaks equivariance.
+The architecture uses low-pass filtering (Gaussian blur) before downsampling to maintain equivariance.

 Tetris Architecture (4 layers):